liamrahav/TopicBERT-PyTorch/README.md

 - [X] Have working BERT on some dataset (SST-2)
     - Completed on 4/8/21, Liam
-- [ ] Reuters8 Dataset & DataLoader set up
+- [X] Reuters8 Dataset & DataLoader set up
     - In progress, some work on 4/8/21, Liam
-    - Uploaded original dataset from paper, 4/9/21, Liam
+    - Dataset & DataLoader done on 4/9/21, Liam
 - [ ] BERT doing standalone prediction on Reuters8
 - [ ] Set up NVDM topic model on some dataset
 - [ ] NVDM working on Reuters8